tburke13/tb.github.io/index.markdown

 - Research development and practice professional
 - PhD student in Information Studies (part-time)
 - Fundraiser (past)
-- Math Tutor (5th grade)
+- Math tutor (5th grade)

 ## Research
 **Overview** Equity advocacy and emancipation can only be waged and won by those actively and ubiquitously engaged in digital places.
-The digital divide is the gap between people who have access to broadband internet, computers, and knowledge of how to use both, and those who do not.
-In urban neighborhoods digital divides tend to reinforce pre-existing social, racial, and economic divides and exacerbate existing inequalities, like access to education and health care.
+Digital divide research is so needed because living without high-quality residential internet access makes life literally banjaxed.
+When we better understand root causes, we can apply “sticky” solutions that last and meet community needs.

-**Agenda** My research interest is to better understand the individual, structural and ecosystem factors contributing to the digital divide and in the long-term, develop socio-technical solutions to eliminate affordability issues and reconstitute equitable governance models that result in ubiquitous digital access.
+**Gap**  Underpinning the 20+ year inability to solve this problem, is access to data and granularity in mapping that details exactly what and where the barriers are, and why they exist.
+Urban issues include: (1) Lack of infrastructure - last mile fiber or fixed-antennae-wireless; (2) Affordability: infrastructure is present but individuals cannot afford it; (3) Granularity: lack of information at the exact address level; Internet Services Providers have this information, but it is closely guarded data; (4) Quality: individual has access, but quality (speed/bandwidth) is poor – often below advertised speeds; and (5) Friction: signing-up for or negotiating rates/service is difficult.

 ## Drivers
 - Digital Emancipation